St. Mary's Jacobite Soonoro Cathedral, Angamaly

 St. Mary's Jacobite Syrian Soonoro Cathedral, or Angamaly Cheriyapally, is an ancient Jacobite Syrian church located in Angamaly.
-Founded in AD 409, Marth Mariam Church is one of the oldest church in Malankara Church founded in the early fifth century AD by the native St Thomas Christians in the name of Mother Mary. it is one of the most prominent and ancient Syriac Orthodox churches in Kerala.
+Founded in 1564 by Archdeacon Giwargis of Christ, it is one of the most prominent and ancient Syriac Orthodox churches in Kerala.
 In the seventeenth century it was the residence of Archdeacon Thomas Parambil, who eventually got consecrated as bishop Mar Thoma I following the Coonan Cross Oath in 1653.
 It was initially the seat of the Archdeacon and later the Marthoma methrans, the local heads of the Malankara Church and hence held an important position in the church for several centuries.

 History

 Christianity in Angamaly

 Tradition says that Apostle St. Thomas arrived India in AD 52 and sowed the seeds of the Gospel and about 400 Syrian families immigrated in AD 345 under the leadership of the merchant Knayi Thoma to a town named Mahathevar patnam, near Muziris, the famous port of Kodungalloor.
 This was the first known centre of Christians in India.
 Jews who had engaged in trade with the coast of Malabar had inhabited the city much earlier and had rights to land and other privileges there.
 However Kodungalloor subsequently became less hospitable to Christians who took refuge in Angamaly.
 The local chieftain of "Mangattu", also referred to as "Mangattachan", graciously welcomed Christians into the area and granted them many privileges including the right to establish a church, a market and a town in 'Anke malee' (later Angamaly).
 The land for the Church in Angamaly was granted to the Syrian Christians next to his palace premises as a noble gesture.
 Thus the church was built with wood and thatched roofing in a location adjacent to the palace of the chieftain and in closer proximity to the palace.
 The number of Christians in Angamali swelled with further migrations, perhaps predominantly following the great flood in Periyar in 1341 that stilted the waters of the Muziris port.
 Later in 1523 the Muslim traders burnt down the Christian commercial establishments of Kodungallur and their church.